maruncz/influxdb-cxx/README.md

 This is a fork of the now archived influxdb access library written by https://github.com/awegrzyn/influxdb-cxx.git.

 A large number of IoT applications rely on simple REST APIs with minimum requirements on the http implementation.
-The goal of this fork is to support such applications with a small footprint library by removing dependencies to boost and curl.
+The goal of this fork is to support such applications with a small footprint and self-contained influxdb client library by removing dependencies to boost and curl from the original library.

 InfluxDB C++ client library
  - Batch write